 Welcome to part two of the ‘Must-see exhibits at the British Museum’!
-Part one was published in Americans in Town on 1 November 2018 and explored the ground floor galleries.
+Part one, published recently, explored the ground floor galleries.
 Part two starts in Room 61 and will work clockwise around the entire first floor.

 Here we find artefacts from the tomb of a senior (and very successful!) ‘financial book-keeper’ in Thebes, Luxor.
 His name was Nebamun and he died around 1350BC.
 The friezes are from the chapel of Nebamun’s tomb.
 One shows Nebamun hunting in the marshes (that represent re-birth) with his wife (to the right) and daughter (beneath).
 Another shows a feast scene, with married couples (top), single ladies (top right), naked servers, female guests sniffing lotus flowers, wine jars and musicians (unusually portrayed in front profile).
 Also notice the jewellery, gold adornments and footwear on display in this room.